Victorinox Classic SD Swiss Army Review

 Blade and Edge Integrity

 The Swiss Army is well known for two things: Swiss men between ages of 19 and 34 are required to be trained and equipped to defend their neutral country, and the government commissions the construction of official Swiss Army knives from two domestic manufacturers.
-Victorinox is one of those manufacturers.
+Victorinox is one of those producers.
 Both manufacturers are required to mark near the base of the main blades of the official knives.
 The Classic SD model is labeled there with the simple designation "Victorinox Swiss Made Stainless."
 This understated description of the blade material belies its sophisticated and reliable construction.
-The steel is a proprietary blend, but works very well.
+The steel is a proprietary blend but works very well.
 It holds an edge consistently and sharpens easily.

 The Classic SD knife is designed to optimize compactness and versatility.
 As such, it is not the most ergonomic knife in our test.
 You won't spend hours cutting with the Classic.
 You won't choose to saw through thick ropes or dress wild game.
 However, all tools are easily deployed and can be operated to their intended capacity.
-Each of the three main tools (blade, file/screwdriver, and scissors) is equipped with a simple fingernail cutout and pulls out smoothly with minimal pressure.
+Each of the three main tools (blade, file/screwdriver, and scissors) is equipped with a simple fingernail cut out and pulls out smoothly with minimal pressure.
 Even after years and years of pocket-living, the tools fold out easily and smoothly.
 Encased in the sides of the Classic SD are a toothpick and pair of tweezers.
-Each of these pull out completely, and stow away with just a "friction fit" holding them in.
-It is a testament to the quality of construction that this friction hold remains tight through the life and use of a tool like this.
+Each of these pulls out completely, and stow away with just a "friction fit" holding them in.
+It is a testament to the quality of construction that this friction grip remains tight through the life and use of a tool like this.
 Careful and close manufacturing tolerances hold the tools when necessary, but give them up when the user wishes to use them.

+The Classic Swiss Army Knife packs in a lot of versatility and usefulness.
 The Classic comes right out of the box equipped with a tiny split ring.
 Threading the included split ring onto your existing key chain leaves the knife free to rotate and nest in amongst your keys while carrying.
-And then in usage you have some freedom from the keys also.
+And then in usage, you have some freedom from the keys also.
 The scissors open to the end opposite the key chain.
 This leaves the keys completely out of the way of scissor usage.

-In our review list, no knife is equipped with more features than the Classic.
-His day-to-day use, especially for those in more cosmopolitan or business settings, the small suite of tools on the Classic is all one needs.
+In day-to-day use, especially for those in more cosmopolitan or business settings, the small suite of tools on the Classic is all one needs.
 When carried primarily for personal grooming, the Classic is essentially a comprehensive tool in a micro package.